solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

 ## Summary and Next Steps

-In this guide you saw how Gloo could be used with an existing OIDC system to validate access tokens and grant access to a VirtualService.
+In this guide you saw how Gloo Edge could be used with an existing OIDC system to validate access tokens and grant access to a VirtualService.
 You may want to also check out the authentication guides that use [Dex]({{< versioned_link_path fromRoot="/guides/security/auth/extauth/oauth/dex/" >}}) and [Google]({{< versioned_link_path fromRoot="/guides/security/auth/extauth/oauth/dex/" >}}) for more alternatives when it comes to OAuth-based authentication.